Brew energy-efficiently! Use auto-off timers, proper measuring, and reusable filters for a greener coffee routine. Sip and save!

 1 kWh: about 10 shots of coffee espresso

 WINNER: For a typical office kitchen, the most efficient coffee machine to use is Regular Drip Coffee Pot.

 Standby mode takes a large part of energy consumption regardless of the brewing method used.
-Turn-off the machine once the pot is empty and unplugs to minimize latent energy.
+Turn off the machine once the pot is empty and unplugs to minimize latent energy.

 The water tank builds up mineral residue over time that impedes the heating function.
 Clean your coffee maker at least once a month.

-During summer and warmer weather, it makes sense to combine coffee addiction and need for refreshments.
+During summer and warmer weather, it makes sense to combine coffee addiction and the need for refreshments.
 Cold brew doesn’t require heat to make one.